webdeveloper25m/latest-blog/content/blog/kubernets.md

 images/flower.svg
 Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.
-Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.
+Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community

-images/scalable.svg
-Planet Scale
-Designed on the same principles that allows Google to run billions of containers a week, Kubernetes can scale without increasing your ops team.
+Designed on the same principles that allows Google to run billions of containers a week, Kubernetes can scale without increasing your ops..

-images/blocks.svg
-Never Outgrow
 Whether testing locally or running a global enterprise, Kubernetes flexibility grows with you to deliver your applications consistently and easily no matter how complex your need is.

 images/suitcase.svg